paasim/baana-scr/README.md

 # baana-scr

-* Learning haskell by rewriting the previous [baana cyclist count scraper](https://github.com/paasim/cycling_scripts)
-* Currently the app only prints the relevant count but does not save it anywhere
+- Scrapes the value of the [baana counter]("http://www1.infracontrol.com/cykla/barometer/barometer_fi.asp?system=helsinki&mode=year") and writes it to a sqlite database.
-* Tests and doc missing
+- Tests and doc missing.
-* All the code is pretty cargo-culty
-* wow